PhD-Annual-Review-System/PhD-Annual-Review-System/README.md

 # README

 This README provides the necessary steps to set up, run, and deploy the PhD Annual Review System application, as well as to test the app.
+Ensure that PostgreSQL is installed locally to create the database.
+If not, follow the instructions at [Heroku Postgres Local Setup](https://devcenter.heroku.com/articles/local-setup-heroku-postgres).

+## Ruby and Rails Versions

+The project is compatible with the following versions of Ruby and Rails:

+- Ruby version: 3.2.2 or newer (for Rails 7.0.Z)

+The gemfile has ruby 3.2.2 and rails 7.0.8.

 ## Steps to setup and run the code locally